Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Setup

 \begin{definition}[Affine singular modules]~ \begin{itemize} \item The affine singular module (of depth $p$) for the singular character $\chi$ is

-\item We write $\wh{V} = \wh{V}_{\chi} \coloneqq \wh{W}^{(1)}_{\chi}$, and call it the tame affine module for the character $\chi = \chi(\lambda,\kappa) \colon \wh{\mf{b}}^{+} \to \mb{C}$. \end{itemize} \end{definition}
+\item We write $\wh V = \wh V_{\chi} \ceqq \wh W^{(1)}_{\chi}$, and call it the tame affine module for the character $\chi = \chi(\lambda,\kappa) \colon \wh{\mf b}^+ \to \mb C$. \end{itemize} \end{definition}

-Note the latter item is the standard definition of an affine Verma module, and by definition we have level-$\kappa$ modules.\footnote{Beware a ''regular`` Verma modules is a Verma module defined by a \emph{dominant} weight $\lambda \in \mf{h}$.
-This is why we prefer using ''tame``.}
+The latter item is the standard definition of an affine (generic) Verma module, and by definition these are level-$\kappa$ modules.\footnote{Beware a `regular' Verma modules is a Verma module defined by a \emph{dominant} weight $\lambda \in \mf h$, so `tame' is better terminology here.}